gritzko/swarm-ron-docs/README.md

     * UTF-8 JSON-escaped strings: `"строка\n线\t\u7ebf\n라인"`
     * UUIDs `1D4ICC-XU5eRJ 1D4ICCE-XU5eRJ`
 2. UUIDs use a compact custom serialization
-    * RON UUIDs mostly correspond to v1 UUUIDs (128 bit, globally unique, contains a timestamp and a process id)
+    * RON UUIDs mostly correspond to v1 UUIDs (128 bit, globally unique, contains a timestamp and a process id)
     * RON UUIDs are Base64 to save space (compare [RFC4122][rfc4122] `123e4567-e89b-12d3-a456-426655440000` and RON `1D4ICC-XU5eRJ`)
     * also, RON UUIDs may vary in precision, like floats (no need to mention nanoseconds everywhere)
 3. serialized ops use some punctuation, e.g. `.lww #1D4ICC-XU5eRJ :keyA @1D4ICC2-XU5eRJ "valueA"`